 FAQs: How Do I ... ?

 PLEASE NOTE: THE INFORMATION ON THIS SECTION OF THE GUIDE PERTAINS TO THE SITE BEFORE ITS AUGUST 2010 REDESIGN.
 While much of the information still applies, some aspects have changed.
-We are in the process of updating the content on this page.
-In the mean time, if you have questions, please contact David Etchison or John Zhu.
+Contact Carol Perry or David Etchison with questions.

 The following are instructions for many of the most common editing tasks on the site.
 Some of the explanations are accompanied by videos with step-by-step demonstrations.

-- Who do I contact with questions about the Web site?
+- Whom do I contact with questions about the Web site?

 - What is the difference between folders, files, and pages?